kseylerp/Courier-Cookbook-Onboarding/Onboarding Cookbook.md

-# Building Multi-Channel Onboarding with Courier: A Developer's Guide
+# A Recipe for Building Multi-Channel Onboarding with Courier

 ## Introduction

-As developers, we know that great user onboarding is the difference between users who stick around and those who disappear after signup.
+As someone shipping product that hopelly people will use, you know better than most that a easy-to-follow onboarding process can make the difference between solid MAU growth and users who fail to launch.
 But building a proper onboarding system means juggling multiple notification channels, tracking user progress, personalizing content based on user type, and somehow making it all work across web and mobile.

 The traditional approach involves stitching together email providers, building state machines for multi-step flows, implementing retry logic, and creating branching logic for different user paths.
-This guide shows you how to build a complete onboarding system using Courier's platform - handling all the complex orchestration while you focus on the user experience.
+This guide details the way to build a complete onboarding system using Courier's platform which can handle all the complex orchestration while you focus on the user experience.

 ## What We'll Build